Why the Second Amendment Requires the Regulation of Automatic Weapons

 A False Analogy

 How did the Court come to such an obviously irrational result?
 Simple.
-They re-wrote the Second Amendment.
+They rewrote the Second Amendment.
 The Heller decision says, "The Second Amendment is naturally divided into two parts: its prefatory clause and its operative clause.
 The former does not limit the latter grammatically but rather announces a purpose.
-The Amendment could be rephrased, 'Because a well regulated Militia is necessary to the security of a free State, the right of the people to keep and bear Arms shall not be abridged.'"
-The only problem with this argument is that even though the Amendment could be rephrased, it wasn't.
-The Supreme Court then proceeded to decide the case as if it had, claiming that the first two phrases: "A well-regulated Militia, being necessary to the security of a free State..." are a preface, an introduction having no operational meaning.
+The Amendment could be re-phrased, 'Because a well-regulated Militia is necessary to the security of a free State, the right of the people to keep and bear Arms shall not be abridged.'"
+The only problem with this argument is that even though the Amendment could be re-phrased, it wasn't.
+The Supreme Court then proceeded to decide the case as if it had been, claiming that the first two phrases, the subject of the Amendment: "A well-regulated Militia, being necessary to the security of a free State..." are a preface, an introduction having no operational meaning.

 This is also absurd.
-It ignores the meaning of "well-regulated".
-If it was just a preface, why would it say well-regulated militia instead of just "A militia being necessary to the security of a free state?"
-The Supreme Court ignored the plain meaning of the Second Amendment that a militia must be well-regulated.

-The Preamble to the Constitution is: "We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defence, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America."
-This is the preface to the whole document, its purpose.
+The Preamble to the Constitution: "We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America."
+This is the preface to the whole document and its purpose.
 What follows is essentially nothing but instructions.

 Starting with: "All legislative Powers herein granted shall be vested in a Congress of the United States, which shall consist of a Senate and House of Representatives."